pishangujeniya/instagram-helper/README.md

 #### 😵 Getting too often "Try again tomorrow" Error or 429 Response Code?
 - Try to close the browser re-open Instagram and logout then login.
-- Instead of running this `ig.startUnsending("your_chat_thread_Id",10);` run with more higher number of delay by default it is 3500 milliseconds, try other values like 4500, 5500, 6500 `ig.startUnsending("your_chat_thread_Id",10,5500);`
+- Try with more higher number of delay seconds.

+#### ⏳ Why unsending is slow?
+- Deleting messages is kept intentionally slow because Instagram has limit to delete number of messages in per second.
+- If we delete fastly then Instagram servers detects it as bot and then unsending is not allowed with the session temporarily, until you logout and relogin.
+So to avoid getting detected, we have kept a delay in the code to delete messages with specific interval of time.
+- It is very tedious and time consuming process, but efficient and better than doing it manually.
+One can simply open a new chrome browser window and follow the simple steps and minimise it.

+#### 🛑 How to stop unsending process?
+- Refresh the page or Close the browser or Restart the computer.

+#### 😕 How see my downloaded messsages?
+- Open the link [InstagramHelperDataViewer](./InstagramHelperDataViewer.html) to view the data.

 #### 😒 Any more questions?
 - Check [Issues Page](https://github.com/pishangujeniya/instagram-helper/issues?q=)
 - If your question is not existing in issues do create a new Issue [here](https://github.com/pishangujeniya/instagram-helper/issues/new/choose) instead of messaging on social media or emailing me.

-#### 🛑 How to stop unsending process?
-- Refresh the browser or Close the browser or Restart the computer.

-#### 😕 How to confirm how many messages are there in chat?
-- Follow the steps mentioned in 'How to get exported all messages?'

 ### ⚠ Warning
 > The script or the creator is in any ways not reponsibile for any of your actions.
 Do at your own risk.